briebug/jest-schematic/README.md

 ### Test schematic changes against this repositories Angular CLI test-app

-Schematic changes will be applied to the test app in the `./test-app` directory
+When running locally, schematic changes will be applied to the test app in the `./test-app` directory.
+The test-app is a bare CLI app and serves no other purpose than for testing schematics changes.

 Compile the typescript in watch mode in one shell: